MissHaRin19/honeytoken_system/README.md

 ## Project Roadmap

-Our project is designed to enhance security by detecting unauthorized access using honeytokens.
+This project is designed to enhance security by detecting unauthorized access using honeytokens.
 It is structured into three phases:

 ### Phase 1: Intrusion Detection Trap
 - Initially developed a basic security mechanism where all file accesses redirected to a decoy, triggering an alert.